Broadcast TV shut out of Globe nods, Netflix edges HBO

 Another key snub was a rare bit of bad news for Netflix: Its acclaimed “When They See Us,” about the exonerated Central Park Five, was shut out, despite taking two Emmys, including for actor Jharrel Jerome.
 Its much-admired director, Ava DuVernay, was left off the list, adding to a bad day for female directors — and for diversity in general — across the board.

-Then again, film favorites Mahershala Ali ("True Detective"), Regina King ("Watchmen") and Laura Dern ("Big Little Lies") were all left off the list.
+Then again, Oscar winners Mahershala Ali ("True Detective") and Regina King ("Watchmen") were overlooked for TV nods, as was movie veteran Laura Dern ("Big Little Lies").

 It wasn't just network shows that fell out of favor: Hulu's "The Handmaid's Tale," a previous best drama series winner, was overlooked as it was last year.